Skip to main content

 Food Notes

-Exotic Alien Liquor: The drinker must make a Vigor roll.
+Exotic Alien Liquor: A catch-all category for strange intoxicants.
+The drinker must make a Vigor roll.
 On success, they gain +2 on Spirit and Spirit-based skills.
-On failure, they suffer −2 to Smarts, Agility, and related skills for one hour.
+On failure, they suffer -2 to Smarts, Agility, and related skills for one hour.
 On a Critical Failure, they also suffer Fatigue.

-Nutribar: Provides a full day’s nutrition and energy for a typical humanoid-sized being.
+Nutribar: Compact ration providing a full day’s nutrition for a typical human-sized being.

-Water Purification Filter: Removes all toxins and impurities from 12 ounces of water per minute and may be used about 100 times before failure.
+Water Purification Filter: Removes toxins and impurities from 12 ounces of water per minute and may be used around 100 times before failure.

 Lifestyle

-Cheaper lifestyles increase the chance of theft, harassment, poor conditions, or other complications.
-More expensive lifestyles usually include security and privacy.
+Cheap lifestyles increase the chance of bad food, theft, harassment, disease exposure, and poor accommodations.
+More expensive lifestyles usually include privacy, comfort, security, or good location.

 Destitute$0